exercism/python/concepts/loops/about.md

 ...        print("Found an S, stopping iteration.")
 ...        break

-...     # This is not run, because break was triggered ...     else:
+... # This statement does not run, because a *break* was triggered.
+... else:
 ...   print(f"Found the above b-words, out of {len(word_list)} words in the word list.")
 ...
-Bird (at index 0) starts with a B.
+'Bird (at index 0) starts with a B.'
-Barrel (at index 2) starts with a B.
+'Barrel (at index 2) starts with a B.'
-Bongo (at index 3) starts with a B.
+'Bongo (at index 3) starts with a B.'
-Found an S, stopping iteration.
+'Found an S, stopping iteration.'
 ```

 [loop else]: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops